danielberenberg/system-triangle-citizen/README.md

  - `sequence` - the length `L` protein sequence

  Each key must be present in the `.npz` file.
 Optionally, any constraint key (not `sequence`), may have value `None ` (e.g, `cst_npz['phi'] = None`).

+# Technical Details
+- Distributed and/or locally multithreaded.
+- Tested on SLURM cluster.
+- `extract_constraints.py` will generate constraint matrices from protein structure and save as a `.npz` file.
+- `dispatch_mkmod.py` will process constraint `.npz` files and generate models using them.
+- `cst_toolbox/cst_toolbox/mkmod.py` will generate a single decoy or relax a single model.

 # Dependencies
 - `Python 3.6` dependencies: